Giov3ss/iHealthy/README.md

 ### Sign Up Page
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/30b3eca1-be14-4f12-a1c1-1d4f1fba4126)
 - The sign-up page allows new users to create an account on the iHealthy website.
 User can provide their personal information, such as name, email address (optional) and password, to register abd gain full access to the platform's features.
+During the registration process, the user is required to provide a unique user ID.
+The system ensures that the user ID is not repeated, thereby maintaining uniqueness among all registered users, In addition, the system checks whether the password is strong and warns you if the password is too short or too common.
+This ensures that users choose a strong and secure password.

 ### Login Page
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/df298fc9-a080-4edf-a658-7d67b55b468b)